arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 ^^^^^^^^^^

 Finally we move on to the data collection segment of the example.
 We have added a spike detector on the "axon_terminal" locset.
-The single cell model automatically registers all spikes on the cell from all spike detectors on the cell and saves the times at which they occurred.
+The :class:`arbor.single_cell_model` automatically registers all spikes on the cell from all spike detectors on the cell and saves the times at which they occurred.

 .. code-block:: python